Potency AssaysSTATLIA MATRIX performs the three potency methods referenced in the USP 1032, 1033, 1034 and EP 5.3 guidelines.

 The dilution series can span a full dose response nonlinear curve or a more limited linear set of doses.
 The advantage of a full dose response curve is that some differences between substances only appear at high or low doses, and relative potency is more accurately determined.
 But the more limited number of doses needed for a linear comparison is an advantage for animal studies and requires simpler math computations.

-The three main approaches to assessing the parallelism between substances are direct measures of parallelism (RSSEs), hypothesis tests (F test), and empirical tests (Equivalence Method).
-The first two approaches utilize the residual method from regression statistics (also called extra sum of squares), and the latter method compares regression parameters.
+The three main approaches to assessing the parallelism between substances are the Equivalence Method (empirical test), the Chi-Square Method (direct measure of parallelism), and the F Test (hypothesis test).
+The first method compares the confidence intervals of the regression parameters, and the other two approaches utilize the residual method from regression statistics (also called the extra sum of squares method).
 All of these methods are cited in the USP 1032, 1033, 1034 and EP 5.3 guidelines and are available in STATLIA MATRIX.

 Each Potency Method Uses the Most Accurate Computations In the Industry

-Residual Parallelism (also called Difference Testing), is a measure of the similarity between the weighted residuals2 of the individual dilutions of the two 5PL or 4PL curves or the linear regression of two lines.
+Residual Parallelism includes the Chi-Square Method and the F Test and is a measure of the similarity between the weighted residuals2 of the individual dilutions of the two 5PL or 4PL curves or the linear regression of two lines.

-STATLIA MATRIX uses the weighted residuals2 between the observed points and their respective curves to provide an actual measure of the amount of nonparallelism between the two curves or lines to determine parallelism.
+With the Chi-Square Method, STATLIA MATRIX uses the weighted residuals2 between the observed points and their respective curves to provide an actual measure of the amount of parallelism between the two curves or lines to determine parallelism.

 Confidence Interval Parallelism

-Confidence Interval Parallelism (also called the Equivalence Method), is a measure of the similarity between the asymptotic end points plus the inflection point of two curves.
+Confidence Interval Parallelism (also called the Equivalence Method), is a measure of the similarity between the asymptotic end points plus the slope of the inflection point of the two curves.
 For linear regression, the similarity of the slopes is measured.

 Even Your Most Difficult Potency Assays Are Easily Handled in STATLIA MATRIX